peteroupc/peteroupc.github.io/randomcommon.md

 The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this document.

-All the randomization methods presented on this page assume we have a source of "truly" random and unbiased numbers.
+All the randomization methods presented on this page assume there is a source of "truly" random and unbiased numbers.

 <a id=Contents></a>